 All corporate bodies in Mexico must have a bank account set up in their own name and investors will have to provide specific documents, in accordance with the rules of the bank where the account is set up.
 Typically, banks will need the company’s incorporation documents and papers attesting that the company has a registered office in Mexico.

-What are the rights of a Mexican LLC?
+What are the rights of a Mexican LLC in 2024?

 First of all, the Mexican LLC represents a separate legal entity that has its own legal personality.
 From a legal point of view, there is a clear distinction between the company and the owners.
 This means that the company has its own rights and obligations, separate from the ones of the investors.
 This is why it is entitled to own properties in Mexico and to sue others (natural persons or other companies) based on the legal grounds recognized by the Mexican law.